Skip to main content

 Finding the Snowflake account identifier

-To determine your Snowflake account identifier, one easy way would be to check your Snowflake account URL and the account identifier to use in your connection string should be everything before .snowflakecomputing.com!
+To determine your Snowflake account identifier, one easy way is to check your Snowflake account URL.
+The account identifier to use in your connection string should be everything before .snowflakecomputing.com!

 Did you know?